CGLemon/Sayuri/bash/CONFIG.md

         "MaxStepsPerRunning": 4000,  # Will stop the training after this steps.
         "Workers": 4,                # Number of data loader workers.
         "BatchSize": 256,
         "BufferSize" : 524288,       # Bigger is better but it will use more memory.
-This
-                                     # size with 4 workers will use around 17 ~ 20 GB
-                                     # memory.
+If your
+                                     # compute is 32GB, you can set it as half value.

         "DownSampleRate": 16,        # Bigger is better but may be slow down.
         "MacroFactor": 1,